AxionDrak/PSX2CNFCreator/README.md

 So please don't mind the badly designed spaghetti code. :P

 ### Features:
-* Works on PSOne and PSTwo
-* Create SYSTEM.CNF Files (for PSOne and PSTwo)
+* Supports create SYSTEM.CNF files (for PSOne and PSTwo)
-* Create dummy (garbage) file

-Ability to create PSOne and PSTwo compatible SYSTEM.CNF file:
 * Supports any ELF file (PSOne and PSTwo)
 * Supports file and program versioning (PSTwo)
 * Supports PAL and NTSC (PSTwo) video modes